jeevanjoseph03/productivity-planner/README.md

 <br />

-🖼️ Interface
+-Interface

 <p align="center">
   <!-- Replace 'screenshot.png' with the actual filename inside src/assets/ -->
   <img src="src/assets/Screenshot1.png" alt="App Interface" width="100%">
 </p>

-📝 About The Project
+About The Project

 This project is a full-stack Progressive Web App (PWA) designed to solve the problem of fragmented planning.
 Unlike standard to-do lists, this planner enforces the "Eat the Frog" methodology and uses AI to declutter your mind.

-Key Features:
+-Key Features:

 ☁️ Real-Time Cloud Sync: Built on Firebase Firestore; start planning on your laptop and check off items on your phone instantly.